Mike's X Developer API Blog

 List your Webhooks

-Now we can call the GET
+Now we can call the GET route to see our registered webhooks:

 xurl --auth app /2/webhooks